July 2025 Central Texas floods: Search and rescue

 Minnesota's governor Tim Walz sent out K9 units from Minnesota Task Force one to aid in the search and recovery operations in central Texas.
 Arizona Task Force One deployed a team of 49 to Texas, the team including live-find dogs, medical personnel, structural engineers and technical rescue specialists.
 The team also brought vehicles and boats, including boats that can gain access to inaccessible areas.
 Structural collapse gear, hazardous materials equipment and communications tools were also deployed.
 Eight members from the Swiftwater Rescue Team, a part of the Virginia Beach Fire Department, were sent to central Texas to assist in the search and rescue efforts, with the first responders being send out to July 6.
 Nevada Task Force One was sent to assist in the recovery efforts, with a team of 47, including responders from several fire department in Nevada, along with four K9 units.

-On July 8, FEMA activates Indiana Task Force One and deployed a team of 49 to central Texas to aid and assist with the local authorities after the floods.
-Few days later on July 13, Indiana Task Force One received more orders to deploy 35 extra members.
+On July 8, FEMA activated Indiana Task Force One and deployed a team of 49 to central Texas to aid and assist with the local authorities after the floods.
+Several days later on July 13, Indiana Task Force One received more orders to deploy 35 extra members.
 The next day, the additional 35 emergency responders arrived in Kerr County to assist in the search and recovery efforts.
 On July 11, the Wisconsin Task Force One arrived in central Texas, the team's trailers were packed with gear, boats, and other equipment.
 The Swiftwater team, consisting of 16 members, will be assisted with searching those missing from the floods, with deployment planning to last 14 days, depending on if Texas still needed help after 14 days.
 On July 5, Oklahoma's governor Kevin Stitt, and Oklahoma Department of Emergency Management send out two Type III swift water rescue teams to Texas to assist in the flood response, with teams including members from Oklahoma Task Force One, along with three trained recovery K9s, boats, trailers, and equipment as request from the Texas Division of Emergency Management through the Emergency Management Assistance Compact.
 On July 9, the team relocated their search efforts from the Marble Falls area to the Kerrville area.
 Kansas Governor Laura Kelly deployed Kansas Task Force One arrived in central Texas on July 12 to assist in the rescue operations.
 The team consisting of two Type 3 swift-water search and rescue teams.